k33g/k33g.github.com/_posts/2015-12-10-IOT-CHALLENGE-01.md

 #Open IOT Challenge: start-up

 I participate in the Open IOT Challenge [http://iot.eclipse.org/open-iot-challenge/](http://iot.eclipse.org/open-iot-challenge/) (of the Eclipse Foundation).
 For some time, I wondered: "How can I test my backends infrastructure with thousands of connected objects (or more) without these objects?".
 My idea is to develop a simulator of things.
 So, my project is a software simulator of connected devices and gateways.
-It will a DSL (with **Groovy**) like this:
+It will be a DSL (with **Groovy**) like this:

 {% highlight groovy %}
 def coapGateway001 = new CoapGateway(id:"coapgw001", coapPort: 5683, execEnv: env, locationName: "Home")